How can we help you?

 To paste data from the clipboard history, follow these steps:

-2.Open the contents of the clipboard history in one of the following ways:
+2.Open the content of the clipboard history in one of the following ways:

-Right-click to open the context menu and select Paste from Сlipboard.
+Right-click to open the context menu and select Paste from Clipboard.

-3.In the sub-menu that opens, select the data to be pasted.
+3.In the sub-menu that opens, select the data to be inserted.

-To make your work easier, you can open the contents of the clipboard in a separate window.
-To do this, perform one of the following actions:
+You can open the content of the clipboard history in a separate window for convenience.
+To do this, proceed with one of the following:

-Select Edit > Paste from Сlipboard > Clipboard history.
+In the Edit menu, select Paste from Clipboard > Clipboard History.

-Open the context menu by right-clicking anywhere in the document and select Paste from Сlipboard > Clipboard history.
+Open the context menu by right-clicking anywhere in the document and select Paste from Clipboard > Clipboard History.

 When working with the clipboard history: